So many things go into being a woman… makeup and clothing are just the beginning!

 There’s nothing quite as jarring as a beautifully made up woman with a voice that doesn’t match.

-6. DON’T overdo it
+6. DON’T Overdo It

 The biggest mistake you can make is overdoing it.
 This applies to all women!

-Wearing too much makeup, dressing too sexily, and over-exaggerating your movements are all no-nos.
-These big mistakes attract the wrong kind of attention.
+Wearing too much makeup, dressing too sexily, and over-exaggerating your body movements are mistakes that can attract the wrong kind of attention.
 Instead, think subtle and stylish.

-7. DO get a second opinion
+7. DO Get a Second Opinion

-8. DO seek support
+8. DO Seek Support

-Whether you crossdress in private or live as a woman full time, you deserve to be supported.
 This could mean a lot of different things – from coming out to a partner, joining a support or peer group, finding a therapist, or just connecting with others online.
-Either way, being supported make the journey a lot less lonely – and way more fun!

 Your body language and movements communicate more about you than almost anything else.
 Pay attention to your movements by keeping them fluid and feminine.
-Check out these articles for more tips:

 - 7 Tips for Feminizing Your Body Movements

-Whether you’re at home or in public, being a woman is supposed to be fun!
-Drop the guilt, the comparisons, and the need for perfection and enjoy being the woman that you are!
+Drop the guilt, the comparisons, and the need for perfection and enjoy being the fabulous woman that you are!

 What are YOUR top dos and don’ts?